charud/depo/README.md

 * __REMOTE\_PATH\_TO\_PUBLIC\_HTML__
   Folderes for each site will be created in here.
 DepoProxy and look for a start script such as server.js.

-For easier access when you are working on your projects:
-Copy it to /usr/bin without the .sh extension and mark it as executable
+For easier access when you are working on your projects, copy it to /usr/bin without the .sh extension and mark it as executable

 	$ cp depo.sh /usr/bin/depo
 	$ chmod +x /usr/bin/depo